AleXmShef/UAV/Guidance/README.md

 All of the magic happens exactly here.
 Works in 3 threads:

-  1 updates telemetry
+    1. Updates telemetry
-  2 calculates controls
+    2. Calculates controls
-  3 executes controls
+    3. Executes controls